- 10 Questions for Financial Services when considering CyberSecurity Solutions

 c) It would be difficult but we’d manage by recovering from backups

-Requirement 7 - ransomware protection: Any good security professional will never commit to being 100% prepared for any adverse event.
+Requirement 7 – ransomware protection: Any good security professional will never commit to being 100% prepared for any adverse event.
 Regardless of how prepared you may think you are, you should always be looking for solutions that specifically address ransomware as it’s one of the top threats in the current landscape across most industries.
 Ransomware is also one of the most prevalent threats in the financial sector due to its ease of distribution, abundant availability for automation even for less-experienced attackers and high effectiveness.
-Financial organizations should also have a tested data breach prevention and mitigation strategy that ensures data will not be lost or stolen and is always available when needed.
+Financial organisations should also have a tested data breach prevention and mitigation strategy that ensures data will not be lost or stolen and is always available when needed.

 8) Where are our data and applications hosted?